StephenGenusa/PyCharm-Configuration-Backup/README.md

 ## Overview

-This tool solves the problem of preserving your PyCharm settings and configurations across multiple machines or when reinstalling your development environment.
+This tool solves the problem of preserving your PyCharm settings and configurations across multiple machines, when upgrading or reinstalling your development environment.
 It targets the `.idea` directories, recent projects lists, and global IDE settings files that aren't typically included in version control.

 ## Features